tomerab1/TypeList/README.md

 # Contribute
 Feel free to contribute more tests\algorithms or change the current ones to make the implementation more robust and efficient.
-I've written for educational purpose while skimming thorugh 'Modern C++ Design' (Andrei Alexandrescu).
+I've written it for educational purpose while skimming thorugh 'Modern C++ Design' (Andrei Alexandrescu).